-Peanut butter chocolate mug cakes are the best way to start the new year off right!
-This delicious gluten free, low carb mug cake recipe is ridiculously easy to make, and it’s peanut butter and chocolate.
+Peanut butter mug cake is a fabulous way to start off the new year, especially when it’s sugar free.
+This delicious low carb mug cake recipe takes only minutes to make, and it’s peanut butter and chocolate.
 How can you go wrong?
+Instructional video included.

 Until a few years ago, I had no idea that there were “lucky foods”.
 As a kid I ate whatever my parents happened to serve and there were no traditional first-day-of-the-year foods in our house.
 I do remember some lovely brunches with quiche and croissants.
 And later on, I ate whatever foods my queasy stomach could handle after a night of celebrating and drinking too much.